designstem/projects/algorithms/index.md

 <!-- <f-image src="./images/everyday-tshirt.jpg" style="background-size: cover; background-position:50% 50%; --image-min-height: 30vh;" /> -->

-<small>*There are more than one methods to fold a t-shirt.
+<small>*There is more than one method to fold a t-shirt.
 Every method is a "different algorithm" of t-shirt folding.*</small>

 -